Aspen Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in Aspen

-For close to half the days in a year, Aspen has at least an inch of snow on the ground.
+For nearly half the year, Aspen has at least an inch of snow on the ground.

-Every year, snow accumulates to ten or more inches deep throughout most of December to early April.
+Snow accumulates to twenty or more inches deep throughout most of January to March.
 Although each spring and fall are different, the snowpack in Aspen can top ten inches anytime from October to May.